Filipanderssondev/Container_Stack_Deployment_With_Ansible/README.md

 ## Method

 The solution was implemented using Ansible on a management VM to automate the deployment of a container-based application on virtual machines running Podman.
-The container stack consisted of NGINX (frontend), Python (backend), and Postgres (database), along with monitoring using container based Prometheus node exporters on each vm for exporting metrics, running Prometheus Grafana both as containers on the monitoring vm, configuring prometheus as a data source for Grafana to visualize the result.
+The container stack consisted of NGINX (frontend) along with monitoring using container based Prometheus node exporters on each vm for exporting metrics, running Prometheus Grafana both as containers on the monitoring vm, configuring prometheus as a data source for Grafana to visualize the result.
 Reusable Ansible roles and playbooks were used to install dependencies, pull images, and start containers with defined ports and volumes.
 To collect the container images from the private image registry, an ansible login role was composed and implemented with the mechanics of fetching confidential login credentials defined in the encrypted vault file in our ansible structure.

 <!--